|Expert links:||Stemmed||Odd Pores||Soft|

 Bjerkandera adusta - caramel cap when young, grey artist pores, bracket or effuso-reflexed.

 - larger, more bracket like.
 Pale grey pores, anise odor, dark

 Gloeophyllum protractum - thick and wooden, brown flesh.
 G. sepiarium is gilled.
 May be perennial!

 Coriolopsis gallica - Trametes-like or thicker with a brown fuzzy cap, large odd brownish pores and brownish flesh, on Cottonwood.
 Flesh black in KOH.

 Phylloporia ribis - small bracket on Ribes (currant and gooseberries)

 Cryptoporus volvatus - found in gastroid, spherical with a pore surface inside.
-Insects burrow into it and spread the spores, otherwise it would go extinct.
+Counts on insects burrowing into it to spread the spores, otherwise it would go extinct.
 Brave.

 Effuso-Reflexed - a portion of the mushroom lies flat on the wood, and another portion peels away from the wood exposing a cap.
 Most are annual.
 If more of the polypore is flat on the wood than sticking out, try here first, otherwise try the bracket section.

 Trichaptum abietinum - purple young pores turn brown, algae? on white cap, <4cm.
 Bracket or effuso-reflexed.
 Pores sometimes odd.
 Conifers.
 Hymenochaetales.